pinobatch/numism/docs/gb_emu_testing.md

 VBA-M passes dmg_sound 1 through 7 and fails 8 (01), 9 (01), 10 (01),
 11 (04), and 12 (01).  mGBA passes all but 7 (05) and 10 (01).
-KiGB is the first time I saw a ROM crash an emulator, and I'm not sure how much is a KiGB bug and how much a Wine bug.
+KiGB is the first time I saw a Blargg ROM crash a GB emulator, and I'm not sure how much is a KiGB bug and how much a Wine bug.

 Halt bug
 --------